project-wazn/wazn-onion-explorer/README.md

 These are aliases similar to those used for http://139.162.32.245:8081/ and http://139.162.32.245:8082/, respectively.

-## Enable WAZN emission
+## Enable Wazn emission

-Obtaining current WAZN emission amount is not straight forward.
+Obtaining current Wazn emission amount is not straight forward.
 Thus, by default it is disabled.
 To enable it use `--enable-emission-monitor` flag, e.g.,

 ```bash